- Women’s Health Issues

 I hope you’re inspired to include these healthy foods for women in your diet as much as possible, like I was when I served salmon patties fried in coconut oil and a spinach and broccoli salad last night, along with egg drop soup for my fish-hating husband.
 I can’t tell you where I hid the liver in the meal; he might be reading!

-Disclosure: There are affiliate links in this post to Amazon, Cultures for Health, Tropical Traditions, Vital Choice, Perfect Supplements, and Wise Choice Market from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Amazon, Cultures for Health, Vital Choice, Wildly Organic, Perfect Supplements, Wise Choice Market, and others from which I will earn some commission if you make a purchase.
 See my full disclosure statement here.